 This dairy free lasagna is absolutely delicious.
 Packed with protein and nutrition.
-Made with a dairy free tofu and cashew ricotta and a lentil marina sauce.
+Made with a homemade cashew and tofu ricotta and a perfectly seasoned lentil marinara sauce.
 Easy meal to feed a crowd or meal prep and eat all week.

 - Packed with nutrition

 - Vegan and vegetarian

 - Comfort food

 - Brown lentils - We're using lentils in place of the meat sauce.
 I love using lentils as a way to replace ground beef in recipes.
 It has a similar size and they're packed with protein and nutrition.
 They're also easy to make and don't require any soaking before hand.

 - Mushrooms - Feel free to leave these out if you don't like them.
 Mushrooms add an amazing texture and flavor to this lasagna.

 - Cashew tofu ricotta - This dairy-free ricotta is so delicious and easy to make.
 You just blend some soaked, raw cashews, firm tofu, lemon juice, garlic powder, onion powder, nutritional yeast, Italian seasoning, olive oil and salt in a food processor.

 - Pasta sauce - I use about two jars because I love when lasagna is moist.
 If you don't boil your pasta before hand, using two jars of pasta sauce is essential as well.
 Check the ingredients that it's a dairy-free option.
 I don't bother making my own tomato sauce because I want to keep this recipe as quick and easy as possible.

 - Lasagna noodles - Yes, most pre-made, store bought lasagna noodles are vegan.
 Use whatever brand you'd like: boil or no boil.
 I used about one box of regular noodles in this recipe.